 The shift happened when I stopped trying to find an empty space and started claiming my unique space within a thriving market.

 Let’s flip the script on everything you’ve been told about niche saturation.
-When you see lots of coaches in your space, that’s not a red flag: it’s market validation.
-It means people are actively spending money on the problem you solve.
+When you see lots of coaches in your space, that’s not a red flag: it is a demand signal worth investigating.
+Confirm it through search behavior, sales conversations, competing offers, and actual buying activity.

 The coaches who complain about saturation are usually the ones trying to be everything to everyone.
 They’re positioning themselves as “life coaches who help with confidence, career, relationships, and mindset.”
 Of course they’re invisible.
 They’re vanilla in a world that craves flavor.